Non-equilibrium steady state phases of the interacting Aubry-Andre-Harper model: Introduction

 Developments in highly engineered quantum many-body systems have given unprecedented experimental access to controlled quantum many-body models.
 For a variety of model systems, it is now possible to observe quantum many-body dynamics over times long compared to the microscopic energy scales in the Hamiltonian.
 This influx of new experimental data has reinvigorated numerous conceptual questions in the foundations of the subject, including the conditions under which isolated quantum systems come to some kind of effective equilibrium state.

 In this context, many-body localization (MBL)~\cite{BAA06, ZPP08, PH10, NH15, SPA15, PVP15, Imb16, HGP+17, BLS+17, KSH17, PV18, AL18, NRA18, AAB+19}, corresponding to a failure to reach equilibrium, has received intense attention for the insights it brings to the foundations of quantum statistical physics.
-Many experimental investigations of localization physics in such systems have been made~\cite{LPP+09, BLS+17, LBH+17, LBS+17, LSK+18, KSL+19}, and by preparing a suitable initial state and evolving it in time, the non-equilibrium relaxation dynamics of the system can be probed.
+Many experimental investigations of localization physics in such systems have been carried out~\cite{REF+08, LPP+09, SHB+15, BLS+17, LBH+17, LBS+17, LSK+18, KSL+19}, with the non-equilibrium relaxation dynamics of the system typically being probed by preparing a suitable initial state and evolving it in time.
 For example, if the system is initialized into an imbalanced state with more atoms on even than odd sites, monitoring the time-dynamics of the imbalance can reveal the onset of localization and the failure to thermalize.

 From the experimental point of view, it has proven convenient to study localization in the context of so-called quasiperiodic systems~\cite{IOR+13, LLS+17, LKK+17, ZL18, XLH+19, DM19}.
-These systems are typically formulated as lattice models subject to a periodic potential whose wavelength is incommensurate with the underlying lattice and drives the system to a localized phase.
-Here our interest will be in the one-dimensional spinless fermions evolving according to the interacting Aubry-Andre-Harper (AAH) model~\cite{Har55, AA80}.
+These systems are typically formulated as lattice models subject to a periodic potential whose wavelength is incommensurate with the underlying lattice.
+When the imposed potential is strong enough, the system is driven to a localized phase.

+One important observation in systems with a quasiperiodic potential is anomalous transport characterized by a power-law in time spreading of the conserved particle number.
+This power law can be super-diffusive, often as a result of proximity to integrability, or sub-diffusive.
+While the emergence of sub-diffusive transport in random systems can be explained by Griffiths effects, the correlated nature of the on-site potentials in a quasiperiodic system precludes conventional Griffiths effects.
+There are a few theories to interpret the difference of the anomalous transport and localization in the quasiperiodic potential compared to the random potential~\cite{KSH17}, however, the physical origin is still unclear.
+Here our interest will be transport physics of one-dimensional spinless fermions evolving according to the interacting Aubry-Andre-Harper (AAH) model~\cite{Har55, AA80}.